CivicActions/ssp-toolkit/frontmatter/front-matter.md

 applications/systems.

-To be considered a FISMA Low Impact cloud application/service, the answer to all of the following questions must be “yes:”
+To be considered a FISMA Low Impact cloud application/service, the answer to all the following questions must be “yes:”

 1. Does the service operate in a cloud environment?
-1. Is the cloud service fully operational?
+2. Is the cloud service fully operational?
-1. Is the cloud service a Software as a Service (SaaS), as defined by NIST SP 800-145, The NIST Definition of Cloud Computing?
+3. Is the cloud service a Software as a Service (SaaS), as defined by NIST SP 800-145, The NIST Definition of Cloud Computing?
-1. Does the cloud service contain no personally identifiable information (PII), except as needed to provide a login capability (username, password and email address)?
+4. Does the cloud service contain no personally identifiable information (PII), except as needed to provide a login capability (username, password and email address)?
-1. Is the cloud service low-security-impact, as defined by FIPS PUB 199, Standards for Security Categorization of Federal Information and Information Systems?
+5. Is the cloud service low-security-impact, as defined by FIPS PUB 199, Standards for Security Categorization of Federal Information and Information Systems?
-1. Is the cloud service hosted within a FedRAMP-authorized Platform as a Service (PaaS) or Infrastructure as a Service (IaaS), or is the CSP providing the underlying cloud infrastructure?
+6. Is the cloud service hosted within a FedRAMP-authorized Platform as a Service (PaaS) or Infrastructure as a Service (IaaS), or is the CSP providing the underlying cloud infrastructure?